-Many personal injuries require missing work for at least a few days during recovery.
-If a plaintiff suffered an injury due to negligence outside of work and cannot claim workers’ compensation, he or she may need to use sick says, vacation days, or accrued paid time off during recovery.
-A plaintiff can sue for wages and benefits lost during recovery from an injury caused by a negligent defendant.
+An injury victim may need to use sick days, vacation days, or accrued paid time off during recovery.
+Therefore, they can sue for wages and benefits lost during recovery from an injury caused by someone’s negligence.

-If a defendant’s negligence caused damage to the plaintiff’s personal property, the plaintiff can sue for the costs of repairing or replacing those items.
-Car accidents are one of the leading causes of personal injury lawsuits.
-A plaintiff in a car accident lawsuit may secure compensation that covers his or her vehicle repairs or pays for a new car.
+If someone’s negligence caused damage to a victim’s personal property, they can sue for the cost of repairing or replacing that property.
+For example, a victim in a car accident case may secure compensation that covers their vehicle repairs or pays for a new car.

 Pain and Suffering